Date: 4 December 2014. Building a Locker (Part

 Who wants

-to open the bilge, pull out a box and go through it looking for a jar with a
+to open the bilge, pull out a box then go through it looking for a jar with a

 stuffed green pepper?
-It's too difficult.
+That is too difficult.
 This has been an

-ongoing problem and it's time to have a permanent solution.
+ongoing problem and it is time to have a permanent solution.

 Minor